Do you want to make a difference in the animal community? Well, this grant writer did!

 From dogs and cats to rabbits and roosters, Ross-Villemaire writes descriptive content that will hopefully soften an adopter and find these pets a new home.
-She is instrumental in the shelter’s communications that includes a quarterly magazine and newsletter, social media messaging and writing grant proposals to bring much-needed funds to the California nonprofit.
+She is instrumental in the shelter’s communications including a quarterly magazine and newsletter, social media messaging, and writing grant proposals to bring much-needed funds to the California nonprofit.

 Ross-Villemaire credits classes in grant writing and nonprofit management for easing her through the career transition.
 Her acquired skills have helped secure more than $300,000 in grants for the Humane Society.

 Libby Hikind, founder and CEO of Grantwatch.com, said animal welfare is a priority of charitable organizations including foundations and nonprofits, and some corporations.
 Animal shelters rely on these funds; however, as nonprofits, most are not fortunate to have a grant writer at their disposal.

 GrantWriterTeam.com matches requests from animal shelters, animal welfare organizations and other nonprofits, as well as small business, and entrepreneurs with a qualified grant writer, who can provide proposal assistance.